ENGINEERING MANAGEMENT DEGREES AND CAREERS

 - designing and assessing the feasibility of new products or processes

 In order to take advantage of the job opportunities available in engineering management, an engineer needs to have excellent communication and business management skills in addition to technical expertise in their specific field of engineering.
-A large percentage of jobs—36 percent—are in manufacturing industries, while 33 percent are in scientific, professional and technical services, according to the Bureau of Labor Statistics.
+A large percentage of jobs—35%—are in manufacturing industries, while 28% are in architectural and engineering related services, according to the Bureau of Labor Statistics.

 The Future of Engineering Management